Alexander Gorodnitsky: Academic career

-From 1957 until 1972 Gorodnitsky worked in the Research institute for Geology of Arctic (its current name is All-Russian Research Institute for Geology and Mineral Resources of the World Ocean named after academician I.S.
-Gramberg).
+From 1957 until 1972, Gorodnitsky worked in the All Russian Research Institute of Geology and Mineral Resources of the World Ocean, a research institute for arctic geology.
 He has participated in many geological expeditions.
 Gorodnitsky is one of the discoverers of the Igarskoye copper deposit (1962).

 Since 1962, he has participated in maritime geophysical expeditions.
 Gorodnitsky is one of the authors of new ocean's electric field measurement method (1967).
 In collaboration with V.D.
 Fedorov and A.N.
-Paramonov he discovered the bioelectric effect of phytoplankton (1967).
+Paramonov, he discovered the bioelectric effect of phytoplankton (1967).
 In 1968, he became a Candidate of Sciences (thesis on "The application of magnetometry and electrometry for the ocean bottom exploration").

-From 1969 until 1972 Gorodnitsky headed the Laboratory of Marine Geophysics of the Research institute for Geology of Arctic.
-In 1972, Gorodnitsky moved from Leningrad to Moscow and started working for the Research Institute of Oceanology named after P.P.
-Shirshov as a principal researcher.
+In 1972, Gorodnitsky moved from Leningrad to Moscow and started working for the Shirshov Institute of Oceanology as a principal researcher.
 In 1982, he became a Doctor of Sciences in geological and mineralogical sciences (thesis on "The structure of oceanic lithosphere and underwater mountain building").
-In 1991, Gorodnitsky was given the highest academic rank of the professor.
-He authored original model of petromagnetic structure of the Mid-ocean ridge zones (1997).
+In 1991, Gorodnitsky became an academic professor.
+In 1997, he authored an original model of petromagnetic structure of the mid-ocean ridge zones.

-He teaches in the State University of the naukograd Dubna as visiting professor.
-He was awarded the honorary title of "Merited figure of sciences of Russian Federation" (2005).

-Gorodnitsky was at the drifting station at the North Pole (1964) and in Antarctica (1973).
+Gorodnitsky was at the drifting stations of the North Pole in 1964 and Antarctica in 1973.
 In 1982 and 1984, he took part in expeditions devoted to the search for the legendary Atlantis at the Ampère Seamount in the North Atlantic.

 Gorodnitsky's research included numerous dives on bathyscaphes, starting from Hermit Atoll in Papua New Guinea in 1978.
-In 1988, during an expedition on the research ship Akademik Mstislav Keldysh in the North Atlantic on the deep-sea apparatus Mir (submersible), he dived to a depth of 4.5 kilometers.
+In 1988, during an expedition on the research ship Akademik Mstislav Keldysh in the North Atlantic on the deep-sea apparatus Mir (submersible), he dove to a depth of 4.5 kilometers.

+Gorodnitsky teaches in the State University of the naukograd Dubna as a visiting professor.
+He was awarded the honorary title of "Merited Figure of Sciences of the Russian Federation" in 2005.